techbrett/OfficeDocs-SkypeForBusiness/Teams/plan-auto-attendant-call-queue.md

 Once you complete the planning tasks in this article, follow these steps to get your Auto attendants and Call queues set up:

+1. [Plan your call flow routing](./plan-your-call-routing-flow) to identify the number of resource accounts, auto attendants, call queues, and associated configuration items that are needed.
 1. Get a [Teams Phone Resource Account license](teams-add-on-licensing/virtual-user.md) for each resource account that you plan to create.
 These licenses are free, so we suggest getting a few extra in case you decide to make changes to your resource accounts in the future.
 1. [Create a resource account](manage-resource-accounts.md) for each Auto attendant and Call queue that you want to create.
 1. Assign a Teams Phone Resource Account license to each resource account.